NVIDIA/cccl/README.md

 ## Projects Using CCCL

 Does your project use CCCL?
-Open a PR add your project to this list!
+[Open a PR to add your project to this list!](https://github.com/NVIDIA/cccl/edit/main/README.md)

 - [AmgX](https://github.com/NVIDIA/AMGX) - Multi-grid linear solver library
 - [ColossalAI](https://github.com/hpcaitech/ColossalAI) - Tools for writing distributed deep learning models